Best Coffee to Water Ratio for French Press

 Although one could assume that with an immersion brewer, such as the french press, higher ratios work better than with percolation brewers, I’ve found the opposite to be true.
 When brewing with a filter, water passes through the coffee grounds extracting flavor and some of that water will remain in the coffee grounds even when the brew is finished.
 To the contrary there is barely any retention when brewing with a french press, therefore the dosage needs to be increased.

-The Specialty Coffee Association suggests using 55 grams of coffee per liter of water, plus or minus 10%.
+The Specialty Coffee Association suggests using 55 grams or 1.94 ounce of coffee per liter of water, plus or minus 10%.
 This is roughly the same as a 1:18 brew ratio, or 18 parts water to one part coffee.
 I’ve put this coffee ratio to a test with the french press but didn’t get great results brewing medium roasted coffees.
 They tasted undernourished and flat, particularly in the finish.
 Any presence of fruity nuances disappeared and gave way to a subtle bitterness.
 This supports the thesis, that in most cases lower coffee to water ratios work better with the french press.